Implementation Steering Group for Organ Utilisation

 In 2023, the Department of Health and Social Care (DHSC) established a new fixed-term Implementation Steering Group for Organ Utilisation (ISOU) to drive the delivery of the 12 recommendations set out in the Organ Utilisation Group’s (OUG) report 'Honouring the gift of donation: utilising organs for transplant'.

-Given the cross-cutting themes and co-dependencies within the OUG report recommendations, fixed-term ISOU sub-groups have been established to provide strategic steers to aid implementation, particularly on some of the more complex areas of work.
+Given the cross-cutting themes and co-dependencies within the OUG report recommendations, fixed-term ISOU subgroups were established to provide strategic steers to aid implementation, particularly on some of the more complex areas of work.